getreu/tp-note/docs/source/tpnote--manpage.md

 variable, add the '`safe`' filter in last position of the filter chain.
 Please note, that in general, the '`safe`' filter is only recommended directly after the '`to_html`' and the '`markup_to_html`' filters, because these handle critical input by themselves.
-The following code example, inspired by the '`tmpl_html.viewer`' template, illustrates the available variables:
+The following simplified code sample, inspired by the '`tmpl_html.viewer`' template, illustrates the available
+variables:

 ```toml
 [tmpl_html]